tldr-pages/tldr/pages/linux/gio-trash.md

 `gio trash {{path/to/file_or_folder1 path/to/file_or_folder2 ...}}`

-- List itens in trash:
+- List items in trash:

 `gio trash --list`